bhaenisch/nchem_ad/README.md

 ## Structure
 ### data and code
-With the exception of enigma data, necessary files are supplied together with code in the folder 'main'.
+With the exception of enigma data and the full kidb file, necessary files are supplied together with code in the folder 'main'.
 Disease-associated cortical thinning maps are part of enigmatoolbox: https://github.com/MICA-MNI/ENIGMA
+KiDB can be downloaded at https://pdsp.unc.edu/databases/kiDownload/download.php
 The code to reproduce the analyses is found in the folder 'main' as a jupyter notebook.